Colorado Lawmakers Discuss Bill To Legalize It – Lemonade, That Is

-Lawmakers in Colorado, the state that was famously among the first to legalize marijuana for recreational use, are set to discuss a bill that would open a path for another substance to be legally sold by entrepreneurs – specifically lemonade from kid’s neighborhood stands, according to 9News.
+Lawmakers in Colorado, the state that was famously among the first to legalize marijuana for recreational use, are set to discuss a bill that would open a path for another substance to be legally sold by entrepreneurs – specifically lemonade from kids’ neighborhood stands, according to 9News.

-Senate Bill 103, “Legalizing Minors’ Businesses” has been sponsored by Sens.
-Angela Williams and Jack Tate and Reps.
+Senate Bill 103, “Legalizing Minors’ Businesses” has been sponsored by Senators Angela Williams and Jack Tate and Representatives.
 James Coleman and Terri Carver, and would allow kids to run a small business without having to fear The Man rolling up to shut them down.

 The bill is being introduced in the wake of public outcry over police shutting down a lemonade stand three boys set up last summer near a Denver arts festival.

-Over Memorial Day Weekend in 2018, Denver-area mom Jennifer Knowles helped her three boys, Ben, William and Jonathan, who at the time were aged 6, 4 and 2 respectively, to set up a lemonade stand at a park across the street from their house.
+Over Memorial Day Weekend in 2018, Denver-area mom Jennifer Knowles helped her three boys, Ben, William, and Jonathan, who at the time were aged 6, 4, and 2 respectively, to set up a lemonade stand at a park across the street from their house.
 The boys said they wanted to raise money to help a 5-year-old Indonesian boy named Marcelle they learned about and wanted to sponsor through Compassion International, a charity based in Colorado Springs.

 However, responding to a complaint from a neighbor or perhaps from a vendor at the nearby arts festival, police came and made the boys shut down, citing Denver law that requires a temporary vending permit in order to operate in a city park.